avenuemagpie/art-design/_posts/2016-08-21-wave-organ.markdown

 ![Beach near Crissy Fields Nature Preserve](/images/crissy-field-nature-preserve.jpg)

 If I had a backyard it would make sense to make a quietly flowing pond full koi.
-Since I don't I visit [Halprin’s lagoon and streams](http://experiments.californiahistoricalsociety.org/lawrence-halprin-and-the-letterman-digital-arts-center/), or Crissy field’s nature preserve / beaches for similar experiences.
+Since I don't, I visit [Halprin’s lagoon and streams](http://experiments.californiahistoricalsociety.org/lawrence-halprin-and-the-letterman-digital-arts-center/), or Crissy field’s nature preserve / beaches for similar experiences.
 Better yet, I would love to visit and meditate in the still steam pools of Iceland that’s being touted all over social media.
 Perhaps I can make and share a piece of art that uses either man-made or natural inputs.
 Thoughts on this anyone?